10 euro discount, meet the old shops, experience the nature

 At the beginning of November, the ship from Livorno arrives carrying enthusiasts ready for the walking festival and those ready to savour the delights to be found at the largest squid festival in the world, with fishing competitions, parties at the port and gastronomic tasting of delectable dishes, all boasting squid as the main ingredient.

-Meanwhile, everywhere myrtle is collected: at the agrotourism farm Valle Di Porto Vecchio, the visitors join in to pick the myrtle and Rossana explains how to distill the liquor and to make jam, in an authentic food laboratory with tidbits to try.
+Meanwhile, everywhere myrtle is collected: at the agrotourism farm Valle Di Porto Vecchio, the visitors join in to pick the myrtle and Rossana explains how to distil the liquor and to make jam, in an authentic food laboratory with tidbits to try.

 Walden Viaggi a Piedi